Khan the Eagle, by Anita Hummel, Anita Louise Art

 Step 2 – Print Out Your Layout

 When you are painting a bird, one of the most important things is to get the proportions correct for your painting.
-If the proportions are not correct it can be a huge problem and the bird will not look right.
+If the proportions are incorrect, it can be a huge problem, and the bird will not look right.

-When I am painting a subject like a bird, and I know it will require that I get the proportions very close, I will print out my Procreate layout in the canvas size I am going to be painting.
-If for example, my canvas is 20″ x 20″ then I will print my layout in a 20″ x 20″ size.
+When painting a subject like a bird, and I know it will require that I get the proportions very close, I will print out my Procreate layout in the canvas size I will be painting.
+If, for example, my canvas is 20″ x 20″ then I will print my layout in a 20″ x 20″ size.

-Today with all the technology we have available, there are so many ways we can use technology to help us with our painting and to become better artists.
-Certainly, one way is to get a very good printed copy of your layout so that you can use that printed copy as the model for the actual painting of your subject matter like a bird.
+Indeed, one way is to get a very good printed copy of your layout so that you can use that printed copy as the model for the actual painting of your subject matter, like a bird.

 Step 3 – Prepare to Layout On The Canvas

-Once I have printed my Procreate layout print in either a large black and white print or a color print, then I will use this as the basis to use to actually outline the bird onto my canvas.
-This helps me to make sure I get the proportions as close as possible.
+Once I have printed my Procreate layout print in either a large black and white print or a color print, I will use this as the basis to actually outline the bird onto my canvas.
+This helps me ensure I get the proportions as close as possible.

-• Trace the design layout onto your tracing paper – Sometimes I will trace and outline the Procreate layout print onto tracing paper.
-This will give me the shape and lines that I need to get very accurate proportions of my bird that I can then put onto my canvas.
+Sometimes, I will trace and outline the Procreate layout print onto tracing paper.
+This will give me the shape and lines that I need to get accurate proportions of my bird that I can then put onto my canvas.

 Step 4 – Use Charcoal to Put On The Canvas

-Now that I have the print all set up either with the tracing paper or the actual print copy, I am now ready to put the design of the bird directly on to my canvas.
+Now that I have the print all setup, either with the tracing paper or the actual print copy, I am ready to put the design of the bird directly onto my canvas.

 Here is how I will do these steps:

-• I will tape the tracing paper or print of the bird on my canvas by using masking tape.
-Here is a good very brand of masking tape that you use or use something similar.
+Using masking tape, I will tape the tracing paper or print the bird on my canvas.
+Here is an excellent masking tape brand you can use or use.
 Any kind of basic masking tape should work.
-The reason I use masking tape is when you are tracing the design on to the canvas you do not want the paper or canvas to move or get damaged.
+The reason I use masking tape is when you are tracing the design onto the canvas, you do not want the paper or canvas to move or get damaged.

-• Trace or outline the areas you want to paint for the bird.
-I will try to outline as much of the painting as I can.
-Especially when I am painting a bird.
-I will also try to roughly outline the areas that have shading or color changes for my bird.
-This way when I start to paint the bird I do not need to guess so much as to where to put the shading or other changes of color of the bird on my canvas.
+Trace or outline the areas you want to paint for the bird.
+I will try to outline as much of the painting as possible, especially when painting a bird.
+I will also try to outline the areas with shading or color changes for my bird.
+This way, when I start to paint the bird, I do not need to guess so much as to where to put the shading or other changes of color of the bird on my canvas.

-• Many times I will trace my bird using a colored pencil or pen on the topside of the Procreate layout print.
-I do this so that I can clearly see where I have already traced for the bird.
+Many times I will trace my bird using a colored pencil or pen on the topside of the Procreate layout print.
+I do this to clearly see where I have already traced the bird.
 I have found that if I do not do this, I can sometimes forget an entire section or part of my design and will have to try to match it up again.

-• Once I have completed this step then I will carefully take the tracing paper or print off the canvas and make sure I have put in all the lines that I need to on the canvas to correctly paint my bird.
+Once I have completed this step, I will carefully take the tracing paper or print off the canvas and make sure I have put in all the lines that I need on the canvas to paint my bird correctly.

 Step 5 – Fill In the Lines on the Canvas

-Using my pencil or even the charcoal, I will start to pencil or fill in the lines or areas of my bird design that I need to or may have missed.
-Sometimes the charcoal is dark enough and do I do not need to do anything else for the design.
-Other times I may need to go over the bird designs with a light pencil sketch.
+Using my pencil or charcoal, I will pencil or fill in the lines or areas of my bird design that I need to or may have missed.
+Sometimes, the charcoal is dark enough, and I do not need to do anything else for the design.
+Other times, I may need to review the bird designs with a light pencil sketch.

-My goal for all these steps is to have a bird design roughly sketched out on the canvas that is defined enough so that I can really get the proportions of the bird correct for my paintings.
+My goal for all these steps is to have a bird design roughly sketched out on the canvas that is defined enough so that I can get the bird proportions correct for my paintings.

 The African Necklace, by Anita Hummel, Anita Louise Art